pydicom/pynetdicom/dev/_sources/user/presentation.rst.txt

-The final wrinkle in presentation context negotiation is :dcm:`SCP/SCU Role Selection <part07/sect_D.3.3.4.html>`, which allows an association *requestor* to propose its role (SCU, SCP, or SCU and SCP) for each proposed abstract syntax.
+The final wrinkle in presentation context negotiation is :dcm:`SCP/SCU Role Selection <part07/sect_D.3.3.4.html>`, which allows an association *requestor* to propose it's role (SCU, SCP, or SCU and SCP) for each proposed abstract syntax.
 Role selection is used for services such as the Query/Retrieve Service's C-GET requests, where the association *acceptor* sends data back to the *requestor*.